Last updated June 02, 2026

 - A client begins a new session by asking for and authenticating a connection to the server.

 - The server forks a new system process to handle the connection and work session.
-The session’s state is initialized per a combination of server-level, database-level, and user-level configuration parameters.
+The session’s state initializes based on a combination of server-level, database-level, and user-level configuration parameters.

-- The client does as much work as it needs by executing one or more transactions.
+- The client executes one or more transactions.
 Examples include:

-- Execute reads and writes against relations (tables, views, etc.)
+- Execute reads and writes against relations (tables, views, and so on).

 - The session ends when the client disconnects.